rimanfarhood/HeritageHousePrediction/README.md

 # Heritage Housing Issue

+A Machine Learning Project

+Predict house prices in Ames, Iowa.

+* The App live link is: [Heritage Housing](https://heritagehousing-1493ef292e3f.herokuapp.com/)

 ## Business Case
-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximizing the sales price for the inherited properties.

 Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
 She found a public dataset with house prices for Ames, Iowa, and will provide you with that.